manfredjoa/wine-about-it-client/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to Wine About It, please follow these steps:
+If you'd like to contribute to **Wine About It**, please follow these steps:

 - Fork and clone this repository.
-- Run ` npm i` in your terminal to install dependencies.
+- Run `npm i` in your terminal to install dependencies.
 - Create a new branch for your feature by running `git checkout -b feature-name` in your terminal.
 - Run `git push -u origin feature-name` to set the remote branch
 - `git add .` your modifications